 - Taking calls: Experienced HMRC inspectors are effective at coaxing contractors to describe their situation, such as working arrangements, in employment terms.
 Contractors do not have to deal direct with HMRC over the telephone; they can conduct their case via correspondence or their professional adviser

-- Signing meeting notes: On rare occasions, with a confident and savvy contractor has a strong case, Vessey does agree to meeting because there is the potential to close down an investigation quickly.
-But he advises contractors against signing the notes about the meeting which HMRC will prepare, because this may prejudice a future defence if the investigation escalates.
+- Signing meeting notes: On rare occasions, with a confident and savvy contractor has a strong case, a meeting can be agreed because there is the potential to close down an investigation quickly.
+But it is advisable against signing the notes about the meeting which HMRC will prepare, because this may prejudice a future defence if the investigation escalates.

 Preparing a formal response to an IR35 compliance letter

-Having been contacted by a contractor in receipt of a new-style IR35 compliance letter, Vessey implements the following steps:
+Having been contacted by a contractor in receipt of an IR35 compliance letter, the advisor should implement the following steps:

 - Assembles and reviews the contracts under investigation by HMRC